OpenAMP/openamp-docs/openamp/overview.rst

 Project Aims
 ************

-To provide a solution to cover the :ref:`AMP Fundamentals<openamp-fundamentals-work-label>` the OpenAMP project is divided into the following efforts:
+To provide a solution to cover the :ref:`AMP Fundamentals<openamp-fundamentals-work-label>`, the OpenAMP project is divided into the following efforts:

     * A standardization group under Linaro Community Projects
         - Standardizing the low-level protocol that allows systems to interact (:ref:`more info here<rpmsg-protocol-work-label>`)